 "I just got their vibe," Noto said.
 "They didn't want somebody to change their identity.
 They're very sort of like low-maintenance rock 'n' roll edgy but California girls.
 And I think I got their vibe because I’m good at doing an edgy but lightweight sort of thing.
 So it just stuck!"

 Haim hired Noto for their appearances on Saturday Night Live and The Tonight Show Starring Jimmy Fallon, as well as their music videos, album cover, and artwork for their 2017 critically acclaimed LP Something to Tell You.
 For every appearance, Noto maintains the same aesthetic for the individual women, but with some inspired tweaks.

 "Sometimes it depends on what they're wearing," she said.
 “Let's say it's Saturday Night Live and they're wearing tight sequined bodysuits.
 I might change it up a little bit for that.
 But overall, they kind of love this sort of tone on their eye, and it's usually within a brown-orange-coppery world.
 I kind of just play around with that."

-"It's pretty essential because in order to make your makeup look good, you have to use quality skincare that is right for you,” Noto said.
-“Doing that means taking care of your skin, so using a product like my serum is why.
+"It's pretty essential because, in order to make your makeup look good, you have to use quality skincare that is right for you,” Noto said.
+“Doing that means taking care of your skin, so using a product like my Deep Serum is why.
 It’s gonna heal the skin and calm the skin, and since it’s more emollient, it will allow you to put makeup on the skin easier."

 After you've made sure to put the effort into keeping skin clear, Noto recommends applying a lightweight tinted moisturizer.

 "You don’t want to look too washed out, so make sure your skin looks even," she said.
 "Maybe add a little bit of contour to add a little tone and color on the skin.
-Get neutral tones—I use camel colors like gray-browns and also oranges—peach orange to red orange."
+Get neutral tones—I use camel colors like gray-browns and also oranges (peachy to reddish)."